Change Coupling: Visualize Logical Dependencies¶

 CodeScene also lets you capture logical system dependencies that cross team-boundaries:

-The preceding figure shows you how to uncover inter-service dependencies in a microservice architecture.
-The same analysis works equally well to visualize the change impact in a monolithic codebase, of course.
+The preceding figure shows you how to uncover dependencies in a monolithic architecture.
+The cool thing with CodeScene’s change coupling is that the same analysis works equally well visualize the change impact in a microservice or other distributed architectures.

 Investigate Logical Dependencies across Architectural Boundaries¶

-Now, let’s say that those inter-connected services are potentially developed and owned by different development teams.
+Now, let’s say that those components are potentially developed and owned by different development teams.
 If that’s the case, the coordination costs in the organization might soar as new features and bug fixes require work by multiple teams before they can be completed.

 CodeScene provides a second overlay that lets you visualize the team aspect of change coupling: